Qaladid/healthcare-data-project/README.md

 6. **Verify Data in BigQuery**

  - Ensure the data is correctly loaded and transformed by checking your Google BigQuery instance.
+ - You can check the ERD i provided in the images directory to get a high level understanding of how data are related through dimensions and fact tables.

 7. **Access Looker Studio**